F00LM1N4/sl1toctb/README.md

 # sl1toctb - convert prusaslicer files to ctb v4 files

+**NOTE**: I'm not the original creator of this software, I just forked it because using it on my printer I felt the need to fix some minor things and customize it a bit.

 sl1toctb allows to convert files created by the prusaslicer 3d slicer into chitu's ctb file, version 4, to use with any 3d printer supporting those files.